CityofToronto/vz_challenge/safety_programs/school_safety_zones/README.md

 ## Description

+This data lists the location of existing School Safety Zones in the City of Toronto.
+School Safety Zones are deployed at prioritized schools and include a variety of measures such as school zone pavement markings, "Watch Your Speed" driver feedback signs, zebar markings at crosswalks improved street lighting, reduced speed limits, leading pedestrian intervals, mid-block crossings, increased enforcement, improved pavement makings, flashing signage and/or public awareness campaigns, among other potential improvements.

-This data contains the information on the schools located in existing School Safety Zones in the City of Toronto.
-Information includes address and geographic coordinates, as well as the school population.
-The data is owned by the City of Toronto's Transportation Services Division, and is available in the form of a shapefile with the MTM 3 Degree Zone 10 NAD27 projection.
+This dataset includes address and geographic coordinates, school population and an estimate of the percentage of students living within walking distance of the school.
+The data is maintained by the City of Toronto's Transportation Services Division.

+**Format:** ESRI Shapefile (MTM 3 Degree Zone 10 NAD27)

 ## Relevance to the Vision Zero Challenge

-School Children are one of the six emphasis areas defined under the City of Toronto's Vision Zero Road Safety Plan, and as such are the focus of a number of existing and planned safety measures.
-School Safety Zones include a variety of measures such as lower speed limits, improved street lighting, leading pedestrian intervals, mid-block crossings, increased enforcement, improved pavement makings, flashing signage and/or public awareness campaigns, among other possible improvements.
+School Safety Zones are an important safety program targetted at improving the safety of school children.
+School children are one of the six emphasis areas defined under the City of Toronto's Vision Zero Road Safety Plan.

 ## Data Dictionary